osiglobal/adempiere-docker/README.md

 networks:
   custom:
-    external : true
+    external: true
 ```

 ### adempiere.yml

 This file will contain the definition of our ADempiere clients.
-For a client we will need to complete the next parametrization.
+For a client, we will need to complete the next parametrization.

 ```
 version: '2.0'